fabianbusch/zamia-asr-dockerization/README.md

 There are two docker images which build up the final API:

 1. zamia-asr-base: This image builds up on Debian 10 and installs all requirements for zamia-scripts.
-2. zamia-asr-server: This image uses the first one to run a flask-based HTTP-server which in turn calls the demonstration scripts with specific commands.
+2. zamia-asr-server: This image uses the first one to run a [flask-based](https://flask.palletsprojects.com/en/1.1.x/) Python HTTP-Server which in turn calls the demonstration scripts with specific commands.

 ## Base Image